 - Taking medications as prescribed

 - Making and receiving telephone calls

 The in-home consultant can also evaluate the senior’s living space for any potential risks and hazards, such as:

 - Issues that could contribute to a fall: low-lying furniture, clutter or electric cords in the senior’s walking paths, stairways without proper handrails, no grab bars in the bathroom, loose throw rugs, and much more

 - If there are fresh foods available that aren’t beyond the expiration date, moldy, etc.

 - Whether there are any signs of accidents, such as burn marks on the counters or scorched pots/pans

 - Dirty dishes stacked on the counters, or any other signs of trouble with maintaining the home to healthy standards

 Based on the results of the consultation, the home care professional can create a customized care plan which will outline the ways an in-home caregiver will help tackle any difficulties being experienced.
 Often with just a little support, seniors can continue to live and thrive in the home where it is most comfortable, with enhanced safety to bring families peace of mind, while never sacrificing the older adult’s independence and freedom.

 Get in touch with Compassionate Nursing Services to arrange for a free in-home consultation for an older adult you love today!
-You can reach us any time online at 314-432-4312 to learn about care options for the elderly and our award-winning home and respite care in Oakville, Missouri and nearby areas.
+You can reach us any time online at 314-432-4312 to learn about care options for the elderly and our award-winning senior home care in St. Louis and nearby areas.